The Edge (radio station): Summer Jam and Edgefest

 Edgefest 06 was held on 23, 24, 25, and 26 March 2006 in Wellington, Christchurch, Auckland, and Hamilton respectively.
-It featured performances from P.O.D., Presidents of the United States of America, Matafix, The Living End, Thirsty Merc and Elemeno P, Nesian Mystik, Frontline, Savage Feat.
+It featured performances from P.O.D., Presidents of the United States of America, Mattafix, The Living End, Thirsty Merc and Elemeno P, Nesian Mystik, Frontline, Savage Feat.
 Aaradhna and Goodnight Nurse.

 The Edge Summer Jam was revived in 2009 with The Veronicas, Metro Station, P-Money, and Midnight Youth, taking place in Hamilton but not Dunedin.

-Accessibility
+Frequencies

-The Edge is accessible via FM radio throughout the North and South Islands of New Zealand, and online via a webcast.
+The Edge is available on FM frequencies below, and streaming via websites and apps.